Xsan supports two levels of Spotlight searches:

-- ReadWrite - Searches use a full index of file system attributes and metadata from file contents.
-The index is kept updated as file system content changes.
-This is the default search level when Spotlight is enabled on Xsan volumes in Xsan 2.2 and later.
+- ReadWrite — Searches use a full index of file system attributes and metadata from file contents.
+The index is updated as file system content changes.
+This is the default search level when you turn on Spotlight on Xsan volumes in Xsan 2.2 and later.

-- FsSearch - Searches against file system attributes are enabled, but no indexed searching of content is performed.
-This option requires metadata controllers using Mac OS X v10.6 or later and Xsan 2.2 or later.
+- FsSearch — FsSearch turns on searches against file system attributes, but not indexed content search.
+This option requires metadata controllers with OS X v10.6 or later and Xsan 2.2 or later.

 sudo /usr/libexec/PlistBuddy -c 'set :config:globals:spotlightSearchLevel FsSearch' /Library/Preferences/Xsan/VolumeName.cfgp

-2. Update the Xsan configuration stored in LDAP:
+2. Update the Xsan configuration that's stored in LDAP:

 sudo xsanctl pushConfigUpdate